Contributing to Osprey#

 • If the module is wired into a page: a test_load_smokes.py entry for that page, so a broken import or a typo’d export name surfaces as a real thrown exception instead of a silent no-op.

-• If it’s a panel (embeddable in the Web Terminal hub): support both standalone and embedded modes – applyEmbedded() on load, an <osprey-theme-switcher> that hides itself when embedded (the hub owns theme chrome there), branding hidden when embedded – plus a test_contract_params.py case.
-See Embedding OSPREY Panels for the full dual-mode checklist and the well-known query/hash parameters.
+• If it’s a panel (embeddable in the Web Terminal hub): support both standalone and embedded modes – applyEmbedded() on load, an <osprey-theme-switcher> that hides itself when embedded (the hub owns theme chrome there), branding hidden when embedded – plus a test_contract_params.py case, which is the up-to-date spec for the dual-mode checklist and well-known parameters.
+See Panels for how panels embed in the hub.

 • If the change is visible on screen: a test_visual.py TARGETS entry and a committed baseline PNG (regenerate with --regen-baselines on Linux/CI – a baseline captured on macOS will mismatch there).